2dengine/love.scene/readme.md

 love.scene = require("scene")
 ```

-The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is on [2dengine.com](https://2dengine.com/doc/scene.html)
+The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is hosted on [2dengine.com](https://2dengine.com/doc/scene.html)

 # Usage
 The scene graph is fairly minimal, relying on just four different types of objects.